 According to the Virginia Sexual and Domestic Violence Action Alliance, domestic violence is defined as “[a] pattern of abusive behaviors used by one individual intended to exert power and control over another individual in the context of an intimate or family relationship.”
-The Virginia Code defines “domestic violence” as any of the following act against a family or household member: (1) Physical harm, attempted actual or threatened.
+The Virginia Code defines “domestic violence” as any of the following acts against a family or household member: (1) Physical harm, attempted actual or threatened.
 (2) causing severe emotional distress, psychological trauma, or sexual assault; (3) placing a person in reasonable fear of bodily injury or physical harm; (4) Subjecting another person to false imprisonment; or (5) damaging property so as to intimidate or attempt to control the behavior of another person.

 In 2012, there were 20,718 domestic violence arrests in Virginia.
 Of the charges filed, 5,433, or 26%, resulted in convictions.
-Felony convictions for assault and battery against family or household members increased by 95% from 2011 to 2012.
+Felony convictions for assault and battery against a family or household members increased by 95% from 2011 to 2012.
 21% of all domestic victims reported that the perpetrator used a weapon (including a firearm) against the victim.
-Sadly 32% reported that they had to relocate or become homeless as a result of the domestic violence.
+Sadly 32% reported that they had to relocate or become homeless as a result of domestic violence.

 In light of these statistics, Virginia courts and the law of the Commonwealth take domestic violence charges very seriously.
 Virginia is a mandatory arrest state.
 In other words when a police officer responds to a domestic violence call and sees some evidence of an assault he is required by law to make an arrest.
 This law has dramatic consequences.
 Very frequently when a couple is embroiled in a heated argument one person will call the police "to get the other person to leave" or resolve a dispute.
 The police are not referees.
 If the police show up to a domestic dispute somebody is usually going to jail.